kayrauz/discord-to-drive/README.md

 #### **How to get your Discord bot token**

-You can get your bot token through Discord Developer Portal
+You can get your bot token through Discord Developer Portal.